 Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

-Figure 1- confirmations of phytochemical test of petroleum ether extract of orange peel showed as reducing sugar, saponins, tannin, terpenoids, alkaloid, flavonoids, cardiac glycoside and anthroquinone in order as left to right in picture.
+Figure 1- confirmations of phytochemical test of petroleum ether extract of orange peel showed as reducing sugar, saponins, tannin, terpenoids, alkaloid, flavonoids, cardiac glycoside and anthraquinone in order as left to right in picture.

 a b c